Thank You (Dido song): Eminem's "Stan"

 Eminem's critically acclaimed number-one single "Stan" samples the first verse of the song for its chorus.
 Dido herself appears in the music video for "Stan" (alongside Devon Sawa) as the pregnant girlfriend of the titular obsessed, suicidal and homicidal Eminem fan, and has made appearances on Eminem's tours to perform the song.
 When Eminem performed "Stan" live at the 2001 Grammy Awards, Elton John sang the Dido sample as he played keyboard during the performance.
 The sampling usage helped bring mainstream attention to "Thank You" and its parent album.

 Deep Dish version

 House music duo Deep Dish remixed the song.
 It won a Grammy Award for Best Remixed Recording in 2002.

+Vize and Felix Jaehn version

+On 6 February 2020, Vize and Felix Jaehn released version of the song titled "Thank You [Not So Bad]".
+The song charted in several European countries and was later included in Jaehn's album, Breathe, released on 1 October 2021.